dougrich/tokenerator/PARITY.md

 Additional goals:

 - [ ] When I add a new part, it becomes the active one for color changes
+- [x] I can sign in without losing progress on token editor
+  - [x] I have a reminder to sign in if I am not signed in
 - [ ] I can undo/redo actions in the token editor
 - [ ] I can see the progress of my set to binary conversion
 - [ ] I can save my own color selections